linker3000/MeshBop/README.md

 3. Select the *global-config* node – notice that it is displayed with a flashing border in a list on the right side of the screen.
 4. Double-click the node with the flashing border.
 5. Select *Delete*.
 6. Select *Deploy*.
-The deploy should now work and it’s time to start configuring your flows.
+The deploy should now work and it’s time to start configuring the flows.

 ### Async ports
 How to enable the serial module (async port) and set TEXTMSG mode on set a meshtastic node